Asthma Symptoms, Causes and Risk Factors

 • Chest tightness

-• Coughing—especially at night, early in the morning, or during /after exercise
+• Coughing — especially at night, early in the morning, and during or after exercise

 • Wheezing